AnaGM2/AI-Master-Projects/Knowledge-and-Approximate-Reasoning/README.md

 ### Chapter 3.
 Fuzzy Logic: Holdridge Life Zones Zonifier
 * **Project:** A fuzzy expert system that determines the **Holdridge Life Zone** of any point on Earth based on bioclimatic data.
 * **Tasks:**
-    * Design of membership functions for climate variables (Biotemperature, Precipitation, Humidity).
+    * Design of membership functions for climate variables (Biotemperature, Precipitation...).
     * Implementation of a fuzzy inference system in Python.
     * **Visualization:** Generation of colored maps representing ecological zones from weather station datasets.